mawrkus/js-unit-testing-guide/README.md

 });
 ```

 This will improve maintainability because your tests are no longer tied to implementation details.
+If the implementation changes, your tests will not fail.

 • [Back to ToC](#-table-of-contents) •